vicramon/ember-seo/README.md

 Add it to your Gemfile:

 `gem 'ember-seo'`
-`bundle`

 Run the generator:

 `rails g ember_seo:install`

-This creates rails routes and a controller to display your static site.
+This creates Rails routes, a Rails controller to display your static site, and app/models/location.js which has a hashbang location helper.

 #### Setup